malba-blockchain/Security-Token-ERC-3643-Testnet-Deployment/README.md

 ## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To deploy the testnet version, follow the steps below:

 1. Clone this repo & install dependencies